 Protein overnight oats are one the easiest ways to start your day, especially if you don't have time to cook up a big breakfast before heading out the door.
-There is a whopping 37 grams of protein that is packed into these oats!
-They are perfect for meal-prepping and keep you fuller longer throughout the day.
+There is a whopping 35 grams of protein packed into these oats!
+They are perfect for meal-prepping- and as a breakfast recipe developer, I am always looking for delicious and easy breakfast recipes to make throughout the week!

 - old-fashioned oats- Old-fashioned oats (rolled oats) are the star of the show here.
 By mixing them with milk and yogurt, they soak up all the liquid overnight but still keep their oat form so that they don't turn into mush like you sometimes get when cooking oatmeal.
 Use gluten-free rolled oats to make this recipe gluten-free.